4GeeksAcademy/master-python-programming-exercises/exercises/07.1-square-value/README.md

 ## 📝 Instructions

-1. Write a method called `square` which can calculate square value of number.
+1. Write a function called `square` which can calculate square value of number.

 ## 💡 Hint: